gorango/lexrank.js/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-NodeJS implementation of [Radev's Lexrank algorithm](http://www.jair.org/papers/paper1523.html) for unsupervised text summarization.
+NodeJS implementation of [Radev's Lexrank algorithm][paper] for unsupervised text summarization.
 Essentially applying PageRank to each sentence in a document and ranking each one for relevance to the entire text.

 # Usage